 Background

-I completed my MD at Mayo Clinic, where I helped build and scale an NLP-based patient portal message triage system called Domi (previously R00T).
+I completed my MD at Mayo Clinic, where I helped build and scale an NLP-based patient portal message triage system called Domi (previously R00T) with optimizations for message routing in conjunction with COVID-19 emergency response teams.
+As an extension of The Care Collaboratory, I co-founded Positive Change Medical Students which participated in healthcare design challenges with UC Berkeley's Innovation Group, including redesigning workflows and environments for long-stay hospital patients and addressing pandemic response through the Twindemic Design Challenge.
 As a dual degree, I earned an MS in Biomimicry at Arizona State University.
 As a research fellow at the NIH, I studied NK cell protein receptor modeling under Sumati Rajagopalan and Eric O. Long.
 For undergraduate training, I studied biochemistry & genetic bioinformatics at University of Illinois at Urbana-Champaign, focusing on tRNA and mycobacteria under the mentorship of Susan Martinis.
 I had the privilege to work under Ronnie Berntsson and Pål Stenmark as part of an exchange program with Stockholm University to study structural biology and crystallography for evaluating nucleotide-based cancer drug targets.

 What I'm Thinking About